National Hispanic Institute: The Great Debate

 Each Great Debate conference hosts between 150 and 300 students and discusses complex themes that are important to the growth and leadership supply of the Latino community.
 NHI's goal is for youth to increase their capacity to express thought, respond to intellectual challenges, work in organized endeavors, and compete against their top peers.
 Beyond learning about important community issues, participants gain a support network of NHI alumni, including education directors, mentors, and coaches.
 These volunteers are former participants of the Great Debate and other NHI leadership programs like the Lorenzo de Zavala Youth Legislative Session and Collegiate World Series.
 They dedicate hundreds of hours of their time to advance your leadership readiness.
 In addition, our university hosts/partners invest in supplying their campuses and facilities to support your leadership development.
-As a Great Debate student, receive other opportunities as well – like participation as a volunteer mentor, opportunities to win invitations to Celebración, future programs and access to the NHI College Register network.
+As a Great Debate student, you will receive other opportunities as well, like participation as a volunteer mentor, opportunities to win invitations to Celebración, future programs, and access to the NHI College Register network.